Accounting and tax

 Legal and compliance

-- A private Vietnam company is required to maintain both a local registered address and a local resident company secretary.
+- A private Vietnam company is required to maintain both a local registered address and a resident legal representative.
 Before the Government approves company registration, the company must sign an office premises lease agreement;

-- Every company must lodge an annual return confirming relevant details of the company for the public register including names and addresses of all directors, address of principal place of business and details of shareholders and their shareholdings.
-A company is exempt from this obligation if they have been no relevant accounting transactions in the financial year;
+- Every company must lodge an annual return confirming relevant details of the company for the public register including i) names and addresses of all directors, ii) address of principal place of business and iii) details of shareholders and their shareholdings.
+A company is exempt from this obligation if there have been no relevant accounting transactions in the financial year;